SenecaCountyOhio/SenCO-GIS-Guide/Guides/06_Land_Use.md

 Rather than maintain one large dataset trying to describe Land Codes and Land Programs, the improved workflow will separate General Land Codes and Land Programs information.
-Land Codes usually describes physical land types (Woodland, River, Cropland, etc.) while Land Programs documents Federal, State, or County managed land contracts that identify how people are using the land (Conservation, Commercial Woodland, Golf Course, etc.)
+Land Codes usually describes physical land types (Woodland, River, Cropland, etc.) while Land Programs describe Federal, State, or County managed land contracts that identify how people are using the land (Conservation, Commercial Woodland, Golf Course, etc.)